healthpolicyanalysis/hpa.spatial/README.md

-When used with unit level data, it will randomly allocate the value to the code of the updated edition based on the population-weighted proportions (as probabiilties) on the relevant correspondence table.
+When used with unit level data, it will randomly allocate the value to the code of the updated edition based on the population-weighted proportions (as probabilities) on the relevant correspondence table.

 ``` r
 map_data_with_correspondence(